Skip to content

 “When I published my first book, I realised that it was imperative for me to offer the same guidance that I had been lucky enough to find.
 I immediately volunteered to be a mentor and started teaching and workshopping where I could.”

-Writer of novels, short stories, poems and plays
+Irfan Master is a writer of novels, short stories, poems and plays.

 Irfan Master in conversation with Roopa Farooki